ovh/docs/pages/public_cloud/ai_machine_learning/notebook_tuto_15_finetune_export_onnx_model/guide.en-gb.md

 ---
-title: AI Notebooks - Tutorial - Fine-Tune and export AI model to ONNX
+title: AI Notebooks - Tutorial - Fine-Tune and export an AI model to ONNX
-excerpt: Learn how to train and export PyTorch model to ONNX for optimized inference
+excerpt: Learn how to train and export a PyTorch model to ONNX for optimized inference
-updated: 2023-09-06
+updated: 2023-09-08
 ---

 ## Objective